Year Two - Classes Jupiter and Saturn

-- Reading Books for Year 2 are sent out on Monday and Wednesday.
-Children will receive two banded books on a Monday, which are appropriate to your child's reading attainment.
-On a Wednesday, your child will bring home a book of their choosing from our class reading corner.
-Please ensure you read with your child at home and leave a comment in their reading record.
+- Reading books for Year 2 will be sent out on Wednesday.
+Children will receive two banded books (which are appropriate to your child's reading attainment) and a book of their choosing from our class reading corner.
+Please ensure you read with your child at home and leave a comment in their reading record before the following Wednesday.

 Our class rules and rewards

 In Year 2 we have a set of class rules which we expect all children to follow.
 These include: